Tennessee Valley: Geography

-The river then enters the Tennessee River Gorge as it winds its way around the lower corner of the Cumberland Plateau, reaching the lower portion of the Sequatchie Valley.
+The river then enters the Tennessee River Gorge as it winds its way through the Cumberland Plateau, reaching the lower portion of the Sequatchie Valley.
 After traversing North Alabama, the river veers northwestward.
 From the beginning of the Tennessee Valley to this point is roughly 150 mi; as it runs through East Tennessee the Valley is bound on the east by the Appalachian Mountains (including the Great Smoky Mountains) and on the northwest by the Cumberland Plateau and Cumberland Mountains.

 After forming the boundary between Alabama and Mississippi for a stretch of 10 mi, the river reenters Tennessee, where it creates the dividing line between Middle Tennessee and West Tennessee.
 It empties into the Ohio River in western Kentucky, where it divides the region known as the Jackson Purchase from the rest of Kentucky.

 Geologically, the eastern portion of the Tennessee Valley consists of many small valleys and ridges within a great valley.
 The larger region is termed the Ridge and Valley Province and the great valley is termed the Great Appalachian Valley.